biography picture of Jon Noble

 The Doner Kebab was created over 40 years ago by Kadir Nurman and has become an Iconic takeaway food here in the UK.

-In this recipe I am going to show you how to recreate the Doner Kebab at home , with no special equipment other than a slow cooker it is easy to recreate this.
+In this recipe I am going to show you how to recreate the Doner Kebab at home , with no special equipment, it is easy to recreate this.

 A true Doner Kebab is slow cooked Lamb and it is cooked on a rotisserie grill and thinly sliced with an electric Kebab knife.
-This Fakeaway version of the Doner Kebab is more like a Lamb Meatloaf, but is as close as you can get at home to a homemade Kebab. ...
+This Fakeaway version of the Doner Kebab is made by rolling out the minced lamb mixture between grease proof paper to recreate the thin slices of lamb. ...

 The history of the doner kebab is a fascinating journey that traces its origins back to the Ottoman Empire, where it is believed to have been first prepared in the 19th century.